Lending from the Aalto Univeristy Learning Centre requires a valid library card. The same card is valid in all our service points.

-If changing the code does not work, contact the library by email: firstname.lastname@example.org or visit one of the service points of the Learning Centre.
+If changing the code does not work, contact the library by email: email@example.com or visit the service point of the Learning Centre.
 A forgotten PIN code can be retrieved at the customer service.

 Learning Centre loan periods vary as follows:

 Books that can be loaned (on all floors)